Non-Fickian Diffusion and the Accumulation of Methane Bubbles in Deep-Water Sediments: Transport processes in sediments

-Eq.\,(\ref{eq-05}) with $\beta=0$ corresponds to the Fickian diffusion law, $\vec{J}_\mathrm{Fick}=-\phi D\nabla{X}$, and $\beta$ characterizes the {\it strength of non-Fickian part} of the solute flux.
+Eq.\,(\ref{eq-05}) with $\beta=0$ corresponds to the Fickian diffusion law, $\vec{J}_\mathrm{Fick}=-\chi\phi\rho_\mathrm{f}D\nabla\omega$, and $\beta$ characterizes the {\it strength of non-Fickian part} of the solute flux.
 As the value of $\alpha$ is unknown, $\beta$ is treated as a free parameter in our study.
+In our model, the zones of hydrate and gas bubbles do not overlap; either $b$ or $h$ can be non-zero at a given location.